Springleaf wins approval to buy Citi subsidiary, with divestitures

-WASHINGTON Springleaf Holdings (LEAF.N) has won U.S. antitrust approval to buy OneMain Financial Holdings from a subsidiary of Citigroup Inc (C.N) on condition that it sell 127 branch offices, the Justice Department said on Friday.
+WASHINGTON Nov 13 Springleaf Holdings has won U.S. antitrust approval to buy OneMain Financial Holdings from a subsidiary of Citigroup Inc on condition that it sell 127 branch offices, the Justice Department said on Friday.

 Springleaf, which specializes in personal and auto loans, agreed to sell the branches in 11 states, to Lendmark, Springleaf said.
 The new company will have 1,850 branches.